denisecase/word-count-beam/README.md

 - What (free!) classes are imported?
 - What is the class name?
 - Must the class name (WordCount) match the file name (WordCount.java)?
-- What 3 classes are defined?
-What do they extend?
+- What 3 classes are defined in WordCount?
+What does each class extend?
-- How are the Options defined?
+- How are the application Options defined?
 What does this interface extend?
 - How many arguments does the runWordCount() function take?
-What type is it?
-Does it return anything?
+What type is the argument?
+Does the function return anything?
 - What does the local variable p represent?
 - What does the first p.apply() do?
 - What does the second p.apply() do?